 The Aston Martin DB11 may be the company’s all-around grand tourer, but the Vanquish is as near as you can come to a British supercar that isn’t a McLaren.
-However, the Vanquish is approaching its end after a five-year period in its present generation.
+However, the Aston Martin Vanquish is approaching its end after five years in its present generation.

 For 2018, the recipe has been upgraded to the Vanquish S, which makes it sharper, more strong, and more enjoyable.
 The Volante, which is available as a standard 2+2 coupe, offers an option as a true grand touring open-air experience.

 The Vanquish, which is based on old Aston architecture, does not profit from the Mercedes relationship in the same way that the DB11 does.
 There’s good and bad in that; the bad is that the infotainment system is obsolete and slow, but it’s still a huge improvement over the old Volvo-based system that used to be in the cabin.
 The cabin, however, retains the signature Aston Martin feel, including the crystal key insertion method of starting the engine and the handbrake lever positioned between the driver’s seat and the door.

 The coupe has a 2+2 seating configuration, but the rear seats aren’t particularly useful and can be removed.
 The front seats, on the other hand, are spacious and refined, with quilted leather and a beautiful shape that provides plenty of support but not enough padding.
 The front visibility is adequate, but a standard reverse camera and parking sensors are needed for rear visibility.